VidTu/gyro/README.md

 **Q**: Where can I download this mod?
 **A**: [GitHub Releases](https://github.com/VidTu/gyro/releases).
-You can also find unstable builds at [GitHub Actions](https://github.com/VidTu/gyro/actions), you'll need a GitHub account to download them.
+You can also find unstable builds at [GitHub Actions](https://github.com/VidTu/gyro/actions).
+You'll need a GitHub account to download these.

 **Q**: Which mod loaders are supported?
 **A**: Fabric is supported.
 Quilt should work too.